Deformation Quantization for Actions of K\"ahlerian Lie Groups: Deformation of -algebras

-where the norm on the r.h.s. denotes the $C^*$-norm of $\CB\big(\CH\otimes\CH_\chi\big)$.
+where the norm on the right hand side above, denotes the $C^*$-norm of $\CB\big(\CH_\chi\otimes\CH\big)$.
 This will eventually be achieved by proving a non-Abelian $C^*$-valued version of the Calder\'on-Vaillancourt Theorem in the context of the present pseudo-differential calculus.
-This theorem will be proven using wavelet analysis and oscillatory integrals methods.
+This theorem will be proved using wavelet analysis and oscillatory integrals methods.

-\subsection{Wavelet analysis}
+\section{Wavelet analysis}

 Let $\B$ be a normal $\bf j$-group, with Pyatetskii-Shapiro decomposition

 where the $\S_j$'s, $j=1,\dots,N$, are elementary normal $\bf j$-groups.
 Recall that our choice of parametrization is: